Indian copper plate inscriptions

 Indian copper plate inscriptions are legal records engraved on copper plates.
-The practice was widespread and long-running in the Indian subcontinent; it may date back to as early as the 3rd millennium BCE, however the vast majority of recovered plates were produced in the 1st millennium CE.
+The practice was widespread and long-running in the Indian subcontinent; it may date back to as early as the 3rd century BCE, however the vast majority of recovered plates were produced in the 1st millennium CE.
 The plates were legal documents which registered and recorded an act of endowment, i.e. a grant or donation, typically of land or concessions.
 The plate contained bureaucratic information on land tenure and taxation essential to the operation of the state.

 The copper plates can survive intact indefinitely: copper, being a non-ferrous metal, does not rust or otherwise deteriorate when exposed to oxygen the way iron does, but rather develops a protective patina.

 Historical significance

 As primary historical documents and archaeological artifacts, the copper plates are invaluable tools for scholarly research in the general history and society of the Indian subcontinent in the 1st millennium CE, and in particular to the early history of Christianity in Asia and the subcontinent.
 For instance, between the 8th and 10th centuries CE, authorities on the Malabar Coast granted special rights and concessions to the community known as Nasrani (Saint Thomas Christians) which were recorded on copper plates referred to as Cheppeds or Sasanam ("Royal Grants").